J-Chapleski/2025-04-08-IMCI-data_carpentries/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "45"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-1"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "April 16-25, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "April 8-24, 2025"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "T/Th 2-5pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "T/Th 3:30-5:30pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2024-04-16      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2025-04-08      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2024-04-25        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2025-04-24        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Clint Elg", "James Van Leuven"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["James Van Leuven", "Jeremiah Chapleski"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-email: ["elg6752@vandals.uidaho.edu","jvanleuven@uidaho.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["jvanleuven@uidaho.edu", "jchapleski@uidaho.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes: https://docs.google.com/document/d/1saeokejpGQ_3la_DieuAkvsZmIBQ-gp_xMquAoaxHWY/edit?usp=sharing # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
+#collaborative_notes: N/A # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---